Schwab’s & Obits & the Mortality Heebie-Jeebies

 He said the point is, faith is in your heart, not in a book – even if that book is the Bible.
 Explain and intellectualize and interpret all you want, it still all comes down to faith in a higher being or higher power.

 We totally got the concept.
 Or some of us did.
 When I told my folks, they thought it was extreme but effective.
-But this was Miami in the mid-1960s.
+But this was South Florida in the mid-1960s.
 Racist, conservative redneck-ism was ingrained in local life, even in church.
-Other kids’ folks flipped out when they found out about the Bible-thumping, complained to the church’s elders, and had the young reverend canned.
+Other kids’ folks flipped out when they found out about the Bible-tossing, complained to the church’s elders, and had the young reverend canned.

-I’ve never forgotten the rev’s lesson.
-It was also my first clue that organized religion is a sham, and I soon learned it has been for untold thousands of years.
+I’ve never forgotten the rev’s lesson, and the hypocrisy displayed by church leadership.
+It was my first clue that organized religion is a sham.

-So since then I’ve independently explored numerous spiritual paths.
+So after that I independently explored numerous spiritual paths.
 I’ve gone to church in my head.
 It’s way more convenient and direct.
 Who needs a middleman?

 I ask forgiveness for some of the unforgivable stuff I’ve done and do my damnedest never to repeat those mistakes.
 Guilt is a heavy burden.